srafimdb/AtlasWorkshop/README.md

 Navigate to the Aggregation tab. in your collection, we will be using the ```sample_airbnb``` collection.

 ## Search
+### 1. Navigate to the Search Index configuration page on the Atlas UI

 ### 2. Add default Search index
 - Keep the name as `default`
 - Databse: `sample_mflix`